INTP Relationships and Love

 INTPs take the vows and commitments of intimate relationships seriously.
 They are very straightforward, loyal, and affectionate lovers.
 They have imagined their relationship like a movie in their head, to be all fulfilling with a happy ever after.
 Sometimes, when their imagination and the exciting visions in their mind don’t actually reflect in reality, they get disappointed.

 INTPs run away from emotional discussions and interpersonal conflicts.
-Once the emotional turmoil subsides, they approach the conflict from a logical and analytical perspective.
+Once the emotional turmoil subsides, they analyze the details and approach the conflict logically.
 This may even aggravate the conflict if their partner wants to hear words of affirmation, encouragement, love, and support instead of a logical explanation of the problem.

 Potential INTP Partners